fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-12-04-ghostty-on-macos.md

 !!! tip "Stable vs tip"

-    There are two release tracks.
+    Update: There are two release tracks.
 One stable and one "tip" (updates to latest commit).
 You can download them respectively with Homebrew:

     ```bash